Imagine this, you buy a new pet and you love it like crazy, but it has a lifespan of only three years. That would be terrible, right?

 How To Increase Your Leopard Gecko´s Lifespan

-She told me the exact things I praise as well.
-Keep your leopard geckos as natural as possible.
+She told me the exact things I praise as well, such as to keep your leopard geckos as natural as possible.
 Here are 6 things you can learn from Esther for a long leopard gecko life.
 (All pictures show Esther´s leo habitats and her geckos, how awesome is that?)

 Substrate – Be Brave